Knowing someone’s end-of-life wishes is important

-End of life seems like a scary topic, but many older adults actually feel relieved after sharing their wishes.
-After all, most seniors don’t want to burden their families with those tough decisions.
+End of life seems like a scary topic to bring up with your older adult, but many seniors actually feel relieved after sharing their wishes.

-Using this document is so much easier than trying to create one from scratch.
-Each section includes common end-of-life preferences, which can be used as is or changed to suit your older adult’s wishes.
+Each section includes common end-of-life preferences, which can be used as-is or changed to suit your older adult’s wishes.
 There’s also room for anything they’d like to add.

 It costs $5 and works in 42 states

-Five Wishes is very affordable.
-The form costs $5 plus the fee for a notary public to witness the signatures ($10 in California).
+The Five Wishes form costs $5 plus the fee for a notary public to witness the signatures.

 And it’s a valid legal document in 42 U.S. states.

 Page 3 of the sample document shows which states accept it.
 It also explains why it might still be useful to complete the form even if it’s not legally valid in your older adult’s state.

 Recommended for you:

 - Which End-of-Life Form Is Needed?
 POLST vs DNR

 - 5 Smart Tips for Hiring an Elder Law Attorney